The Rise of Nationalism in Europe

 |New word – Feminist – Awareness of women’s rights and interests based on the belief of the social, economic, and political equality of the genders|

 In 1848 revolts of the poor, unemployed, and starving peasants and workers in many European countries were on the way to revolution.
-In the year 1848, the revolution started was led by the educated middle classes was.
+In the year 1848, the revolution started and was led by the educated middle classes.

 - In other parts of Europe such as Germany, Italy, Poland, the Austro-Hungarian Empire –where independent nation-states did not yet exist, men and women of the liberal middle classes combined their demands for constitutionalism with national unification.

 - Their demands were for the creation of a nation-state on parliamentary principles – a constitution, freedom of the press, and freedom of association.